GuillaumePtj/BOB/README.md

  1) establish the direct geometric model using the Denavit-Hartenberg method
  2) Inverse the model by using PAUL's method
  3) Once the equations of the remaining angles have been found, implement it in the STM

-To learn how to write both models:
- - See the MSC course (3rd year course)
- - Youtube explainer videos

 ----------
 ### To go further